Biological asset valuation: Risk pricing

 In this case, the median monthly returns for CZZ and MDLZ over the 60 month sample period were used as estimates of the historical expected returns, resulting in the following risk pricing estimates:

 The estimated market risk prices are interpreted as follows:

-There is an additional caveat with respect to the above estimates, which I also address in detail in my book: It is quite possible that market prices of risks are not stable over time, so it would usually be important to conduct statistical tests of the robustness of the estimates to variation over time.
+There is an additional caveat with respect to the above estimates, which I also address in detail in my book: It’s quite possible that market prices of risks are not stable over time, so it would usually be important to conduct statistical tests of variability of the estimates over time.
 But I will avoid that here for simplicity ( … get the book if you’re interested in this!).

 Risk-adjusted discount rate for sugar risk exposure.
 Based on the above estimate of the market price of sugar risk, we can now derive the appropriate risk-adjusted discount rate for the sugar cane crop.
 Because the fundamental cost of money is based on the risk-free rate, which generally differs depending on the investment horizon (cf. yield curve), it is necessary to determine the appropriate maturity horizon to select the appropriate risk-free rate.